Slip Into Something More Comfortable

 "Slip Into Something More Comfortable" is a single released in July 2000 by the British electronic group Kinobe.
-It features sampling from the work of Englebert Humperdinck, primarily from the intro to Humperdinck's "From Here to Eternity" recorded in 1968.
+It features sampling from the work of Engelbert Humperdinck, primarily from the intro to Humperdinck's "From Here to Eternity" recorded in 1968.

 It appeared on the album Soundphiles, released on 17 July 2000, as track 6.
 The music was published by Zomba Music Publishers Ltd.

+The Times described the record as 'fragrant with half-remembered allusions to paradisiacal Far Eastern locations in Sixties movies, undercut with an implied melancholic realisation that all this concocted splendour is impossible, a mere musical mirage'.
+Kinobe would play The Big Chill (music festival) in 2001, at Lulworth Castle in south Dorset.

 Production

 It was produced with Ben & Jason.
 It features harps and glissandi violins.